cse-sim/cse/doc/src/records/top-members.md

 Number of subhour ticks used per *nSubSteps* in the simulation.

-*Warning:* nSubhrTicks is in a experimental phase.
+*Warning:* nSubhrTicks is in an experimental phase.

 <%= member_table(
   units: "",